 On 11 November we will have displays at the Oxford Community Boat Show, Oxford Community Center, Oxford, MD from 10AM to 4PM in lieu of the regular meeting.

-NEXT REGULAR MEETING - Our next meeting is on Saturday, October 14th in our regular place in Bethesda, MD at 10 AM.
+NEXT REGULAR MEETING - Our next regular meeting is on Saturday, December 9th in our regular place in Bethesda Maryland at 10 AM.
 See the "meetings" page for details and directions to our regular meeting sites.

 The Washington Ship Model Society

 The Washington Ship Model Society (WSMS) was founded in 1929 and is the oldest continuously active ship model club in the United States.
 The organization is composed of active ship model enthusiasts from the Greater Washington, DC, Metropolitan Area.
 Its purpose is to provide a socially enjoyable means for serious shipmodelers to meet, share, and expand upon their common avocation through the exchange of ideas and knowledge.

 Also see our Facebook page.